Fairness Auditing with Multi-Agent Collaboration: Experiments and Results

-This experiment aims to observe how the average error of $ \hat{D} $ changes as we increase the level of collaboration.
-For each dataset, we increase the number of collaborating agents ($ m $) from \num{1} (no collaboration) to \num{5}.
-When considering a particular $m$, we report the mean across all combinations of $m$ agent collaborations, for instance, all two agent combinations of protected attributes when $m=2$.
+This experiment aims to observe how the average \ac{DP} error changes for different sampling methods as we increase the level of collaboration.
+We consider the uncoordinated collaboration \ie the \aposteriori strategy in this section and analyse the coordinated collaboration \ie \apriori strategy in the following section.
+For each dataset, we vary the number of collaborating agents ($m$) from \num{1} (no collaboration) to \num{5}.
+For each specific value of $m$, we report the average over all $\binom{5}{m}$ possible combinations of $m$ collaborating agents.
+For example, there are $10$ combinations of protected attributes when $m=2$.
 Each combination is still run several times with different random seeds, as previously described.
-We set the budget $R = 500$ for the \ft dataset. \cref{fig:exp_multiple_agents_vs_dp_error} visualizes our results where each column represents a different sampling method.
-The results for the remaining datasets are presented in \Cref{sec:exp_2_appendix}.
+We set the budget $R = 500$ for the \ft dataset, $R = 100$ for the \gc dataset and $R = 250$ for the \pp dataset.

-First, we observe that \aposteriori and \apriori are alike with uniform sampling, resulting in overlapping curves in \cref{fig:exp_multiple_agents_vs_dp_error} (in line with theory).
-We observe that, in general, increasing $ m $ decreases the average $\hat{D}$ error for collaborative strategies, while no collaboration achieves a constant error. \cref{fig:exp_multiple_agents_vs_dp_error} shows that for the Neyman sampling, the \apriori strategy always outperforms \aposteriori and no collaboration since it is a theoretically optimal, however, the differences with \aposteriori are minimal.
-The performance of stratified sampling for collaborative strategies is more nuanced.
-We observe that, under stratification, the error of \apriori decreases with more collaboration ($m = 2,3$), stabilizes ($m =4$), and then even increases at full collaboration ($m = 5$).
-On the other hand, the error of \aposteriori under stratified sampling always decreases with increasing collaboration.
-We expand further in the following section.